 Our acclaimed walking tour with a special Halloween twist

-Join the Seaport Museum’s Historian for an exclusive and dark tour of 19th-century New York’s most notorious district of vice and depravity, the Fourth Ward.
-On this once a month adults-only (18 and older) evening tour you will hear the stories of sordid murders, dangerous criminals, and infamous houses of ill repute as you take a walk through the Wickedest Ward.
+Join our Education Manager for an exclusive and dark tour of 19th-century New York’s most notorious district of vice and depravity: the Fourth Ward.
+On this adults-only (18 and older) evening tour you will hear the stories of sordid murders, dangerous criminals, and infamous houses of ill repute as you take a walk through the Wickedest Ward.

 Typography and Job Printing in the 19th-Century Seaport

 Survey the rich typographical history of the Seaport

 Most printers in early 19th-century New York were located where the action was: near the city’s main port of entry at South Street.
 As part of Archtober 2018, walk with us to discover where passenger and shipping services printed their tickets, timetables, and posters, and learn about the typography of the remaining signage on these historic buildings.

 Hidden History of the South Street Seaport’s Architecture